AlexSafatli/AlexSafatli.github.io/about.md

 ## I am...

-I am currently studying for a PhD in Computer Science and was previously a software engineer.
-I possess a M.S.E. in Computer Science from Dalhousie University.
-I also regularly code and participate in a number of projects, both small and large.
+I am studying for a PhD in Computer Science at Dalhousie University, which is where I also acquired my M.S.E. in Computer Science.
+I enjoy teaching, learning new things, and building systems from scratch.
+I regularly code and participate in a number of projects, both small and large.

 Previously, I have...

-  - Worked at [Amazon.com](https://amazon.com) in Seattle, WA.
+  - Worked for [Amazon.com](https://amazon.com) in Seattle, WA.
-  - Worked at a small number of software companies in Halifax, NS.
+  - Worked for a number of software companies in Halifax, NS.
-  - Served as a TA for PPL, Operating Systems, Communications, Introduction to Computer Science, Python and Bioinformatics.
+  - Served as a TA for PPL, Operating Systems, Bioinformatics, Communications, Introduction to Computer Science, and Python.
   - Won several NSERC USRA awards and served as a RA in just as many science labs.

 ## Interests

 I enjoy learning new programming languages.
-My all-purpose language of choice is [Go](https://golang.org).
+My favorite all-purpose language is [Go](https://golang.org).

-With a strong background in theoretic computer science, I also have a passion for the following:
+I also have a passion for the following reseach fields:

   - First-order logic,
   - Artificial intelligence,